Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Experiments

 \subsection{Setup}

 Following recent work, we evaluate on the established Mip-NeRF360~\cite{barron2022mipnerf360} and Tanks and Temples~\cite{Knapitsch2017} datasets, which provide a diverse set of 17 real scenes with varying challenges.
 We use all nine scenes from the Mip-NeRF360 dataset as well as all eight scenes from the \textit{intermediate} set of the Tanks and Temples dataset resulting in a total of 17 scenes.
 This allows us to evaluate our method on a broad spectrum of challenges regarding both geometric and photometric aspects.
 As is common practice, we use the $4\times \slash \ 2\times$ downscaled images for the outdoor$\slash$indoor scenes of the Mip-NeRF360 dataset.
 For the Tanks and Temples scenes, we use the full-resolution images to evaluate performance at full HD resolution.
 To compute meaningful quality metrics, we use the established 7:1 train$\slash$test split~\cite{barron2022mipnerf360} for all scenes.
 Central to our evaluation is the comparison against the original 3D Gaussian Splatting~\cite{kerbl3Dgaussians}.
-Furthermore, we compare against the recent StopThePop~\cite{radl2024stopthepop} and 2D Gaussian Splatting~\cite{Huang2DGS2024}, as they also provide solutions for the problems addressed in this work.
+Furthermore, we compare against the recent StopThePop~\cite{radl2024stopthepop}, 2D Gaussian Splatting~\cite{huang20242d}, and Huang~et~al.'s approach~\cite{huang2024erroranalysis}, as they also provide solutions for the problems addressed in this work.
+For StopThePop, we report results of both model variants the authors propose in their paper~\cite{radl2024stopthepop}.
 We also compare against Gaussian Opacity Fields (GOF)~\cite{yu2024gof}, a very recent work that uses ray tracing-based volume rendering.
 For all baselines, we use the official implementation to compute the results for all 17 scenes and use the same script for all quality metric computations.
-We use a single RTX 4090 for all experiments and outline our approach for measuring frame rates in \cref{app_sec:fps_benchmarking}.
+We use a single RTX 4090 for all experiments and measure frame rate by rendering the test-set images of each scene 100 times and averaging over the results~\cite{duckworth2023smerf}.